HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 ## Key concepts

+Structured dats is a complex landscape, and one which is by nature abstract and 'meta'.
+To understand the significance and potential impact of structured data, it's worth exploring the following key concepts.

 ### The semantic web

 When we add structured data to public webpages—and we define the entities that those pages contain (or are about, or reference)—we create a form of [linked data](https://en.wikipedia.org/wiki/Linked_data).